Lawmakers urged to extend school mask mandate

-A proposal heard by the Legislature's Education Committee on Tuesday would require masks indoors for kids ages 2 and older in K-12 schools and childcare facilities through June 30, preempting an extension of the requirements set by the Baker administration last year in response to a surge of COVID-19 infections.
+A proposal heard by the Legislature’s Education Committee on Tuesday would require masks indoors for children ages 2 and older in K-12 schools and childcare facilities through June 30.
+If approved, the measure would force an extension of mask requirements put in place last year in response to a surge of COVID-19 cases.

-"The science and evidence is clear -- we need a multi-pronged approach to combat COVID-19 and protect public health, including vaccination and masking, as we continue to battle this pandemic," Sen. Becca Rausch, D-Needham, the bill's main sponsor, told the panel.
+“The science and evidence is clear — we need a multi-pronged approach to combat COVID-19 and protect public health, including vaccination and masking, as we continue to battle this pandemic,” state Sen. Becca Rausch, D-Needham, the bill’s main sponsor, told the panel during a livestreamed hearing.

-Rausch is among a group of Democratic lawmakers and public health experts pressuring Gov. Charlie Baker to enact a statewide masking requirement for all indoor locations and take other aggressive step to curb rising infections.
-She said Baker has "ignored the science" and sees an urgent need for additional precautions.
+Rausch is among a group of Democratic lawmakers pressuring Gov. Charlie Baker to enact a statewide masking requirement for all indoor locations and take other aggressive steps to curb rising COVID-19 infections.
+She argues that Baker has “ignored the science” on the need for additional precautions.

 “Given the governor’s persistent refusal to put science into policy, we must now act to safely keep kids in school, protect families and help businesses stay open,” Rausch told the panel.

-The bill, which is backed by about two dozen Democratic lawmakers, would also allow students to take unexcused absences to get tested or vaccinated and provide parents to take up to six hours off from work to get their children vaccinated.
+The bill, which is backed by two dozen Democratic lawmakers, would also allow students to take unexcused absences to get tested or vaccinated, and provide parents with up to six hours paid leave to get their children vaccinated.

-But the proposal to extend the mask requirements has its share of critics, who say government mandates to prevent spread of the virus over the past two years have negatively impacted school children.
+But the plan to extend the masking requirements has its share of critics, who say government mandates to prevent spread of the virus over the past two years have negatively impacted students.

 “Massachusetts school children have endured enough during the pandemic,” former state Rep. Geoff Diehl, a Republican candidate for governor, said in a statement on Rausch’s proposal.
 “It’s time to get our kids back to school and to ensure a normalized school experience once they get there.”